ThibaultLeroyFr/RedOakABC/README.md

 To have more details: priorgen4_recentbottle.py -h

-This generator is an extended version of the priorgen.py prior generator of Leroy et al. 2017 new phytologist (7 models: PAN, SI, AM, IM, SC, PAM, PSC;including possibity for models with homo/hetero Ne; homo/hetero Nm and recent bottlenecks*) (the previous version of the software is also available: https://github.com/ThibaultLeroyFr/WhiteOaksABC)
+This generator is an extended version of the priorgen.py prior generator of Leroy et al. 2017 new phytologist (7 models: PAN, SI, AM, IM, SC, PAM, PSC;including possibility for models with homo/hetero Ne; homo/hetero Nm and recent bottlenecks*) (the previous version of the software is also available: https://github.com/ThibaultLeroyFr/WhiteOaksABC)

 Note that this version also gives you the possibility to include an instantaneous change in population size but assumes that this change is recent.
-More precisely, bottlenecks are assumed to occur between the most recent inferred event and present [e.g. PSC = between the 2nd round of gene flow [Tsc2] and present, see fig.1 Merceron et al. 2017, in revision for Genome].
+More precisely, bottlenecks are assumed to occur between the most recent inferred event and present [e.g. for PSC, between the 2nd round of gene flow [Tsc2] and present, see fig.1 Merceron et al. 2017, in revision for Genome].

 ### 2/ DATASETS